architect-team/arcctl/src/environments/README.md

 ```

 The command above will create an environment with at least two components: one that can be found
-at the path `./api1`, and the other that has been tagged as `architect/auth:latest`.
-The
+at the path `./api1` (which must contain an architect.yml file at minimum), and the other that has
-environment will also be backed by the `my-datacenter` datacenter and will follow the rules of
+been tagged as `architect/auth:latest`.
+The environment will also be backed by the `my-datacenter`
-that datacenter for provisioning.
+datacenter and will follow the rules of that datacenter for provisioning.

 In addition to the component(s) cited, arcctl will also deploy any dependencies of the cited components –
 even if you don't specify them explicitly.
 By default, all components deployed implicitly as dependencies